nanobowers/py2cr/README.md

 To some extent, it will always be incomplete.
 The goal is to cover common cases and reduce the additional work to minimum-viable-program.

+## Limitations

++ Many Python run-time exceptions are not translatable into Crystal as these issues manifest in Crystal as compile-time errors.
++ A significant portion of python code is untyped and may not translate properly in places where Crystal demands type information.
+    + e.g. Crystal Lambda function parameters require typing and this is very uncommon in Python, though may be possible with `Callable[]` on the python side.
++ Python importing is significantly different than Crystal and thus may not ever map well.
++ Numpy and Unittest which are common in Python don't have equivalents in Crystal.
+With some significant additional work, converting tests into `Spec` format may be possible via https://github.com/jaredbeck/minitest_to_rspec as a guide

 ## To-do

 + [ ] Remove python2/six dependencies to reduce clutter.
 Py2 has been end-of-lifed for a while now.